dekunw/integrated_AEB_AES/README.md

 This repository is some of the remaining source code of my master thesis at KTH(http://kth.diva-portal.org/smash/record.jsf?pid=diva2%3A1602269&dswid=-9052) as well as a conference paper (https://ieeexplore.ieee.org/document/9837228).
 Unfortunately, some of the source codes are lost over the years and long travel during covid pandemic.

 There are four file folders in this repository.
 Descriptions are down below:
+## FOH and other files
+This is the final version of the integrated AEB+AES(Autonomous Emergency Steering) controller.
+There are some files related to Stochastic MPC controller but not all of them.

 ## ModelWithCameraRadar
 "lane_following","4sensors" and "8sensors_MAY15th" are almost the same.
 The only difference is the sensor settings that the first uses default one-front-camera and one-radar settings, the second also add extra one-rear camera and one-rear-radar, the last includes four groups of one-camera one-radar combination.
 However, the last one may not be appropriate for its heavy computation burden in ordinary PC.